 Apparently Robert and John Kennedy were similar in more than a few respects; but the testimony regarding the similarities Robert shared with John and his relationship with his older brother has been conflicting and contradictory.
 Likewise, testimony about Robert’s sexual proclivities, and his character as well, testimony tendered by friends and acquaintances and reported by Robert’s biographers, has also been conflicting and contradictory.
 The testifiers quoted by the biographers agreed that Robert admired his older brother, protected him, and in several respects was like John; but those same testifiers also insisted that the middle Kennedy brothers were not identical twins.

 In the foreword to his biography about the younger brother, Camelot historian and friend, Arthur M. Schlesinger, Jr. proclaimed that John and Robert Kennedy were extremely close but displayed differing personalities: the former was objectively analytical while the latter was subjectively emotional; the former was frequently cheerful while the latter was often gloomy.
-Schlesinger asserted in summary that the older brother, the realist, wore the false countenance and guise of a romantic while the younger brother, who wore the false countenance and guise of the realist, was actually the romantic.1Arthur Schlesinger, Jr.: Robert Kennedy and His Times.
-The assessment can be found in: “Foreword to the 2002 Edition”.
+Schlesinger asserted in summary that the older brother, the realist, wore the false countenance and guise of a romantic while the younger brother, who wore the false countenance and guise of the realist, was actually the romantic.

 Even though Schlesinger avoided any editorial commentary regarding the sexual proclivities of the feigned realist, other biographers did not.
 Several asserted that the attorney general, unlike the president, was not inclined to philandering or having extramarital affairs, not even with the world’s symbol of free and easy sex.
 Still, some biographers have reported testimony which suggested that Robert Kennedy was just as promiscuous as John but much more ruthless, downright hard and cold, in fact, even despicable.
-Those biographers contended and explained that the overly sensitive and self-acknowledged ungainly runt of the Kennedy boys underwent two significant transformations during his life, one political, one sexual.
+Those biographers contended and explained that the overly sensitive and self-acknowledged ungainly runt of the Kennedy boys underwent two significant transformations during his life, one political, one sexual.1

 Briefly during his early political career, Robert Kennedy worked for Joseph McCarthy, also known affectionately as Low Blow Joe, a tenure that engendered what some biographers have termed Bobby’s political confusion.
 Allegedly, the young and inexperienced Bobby embraced the anti-Communist, anti-leftist sentiments of that now infamous Wisconsin Republican Senator, sentiments that were prevalent during the late forties, the decade of the fifties and part of the sixties.
 The young attorney openly expressed contempt for liberals and their attitudes; however, Kennedy’s defenders have maintained that Bobby was always a good and sympathetic progressive who abhorred and actually rejected the Wisconsin Senator’s politics ruthless tactics.
 He only worked for McCarthy because he was forced into the job by Joe, Sr., the demanding patriarch of the Kennedy clan.
 Schlesinger believed that a tempered, protective shell developed around Robert Kennedy while his true personality retained an internal tenderness, the result of a determination to win the affections of his tough, demanding father.

-Robert Kennedy appeared on the public scene and McCarthy’s committee as a didactic and pugnacious fellow who often fell into verbal fisticuffs,2Op.
-Cit.
-Schlesingeruncharacteristic posturing, according to Schlesinger, assumed by Robert to display and prove a lack of fear and a willingness to engage in battle, posturing designed to display and prove his toughness; but over time, the maturing and softening Robert formally rejected Low Blow Joe’s philosophy while shape shifting into an archetypal liberal politician and a staunch Democrat from the Kennedy clan.
-After leaving McCarthy’s investigative committee, Robert resumed his role as the Democratic Party’s counsel and authored the minority report condemning McCarthy’s investigation of the army.3Op.
-Cit.
-Schlesinger
+Robert Kennedy appeared on the public scene and McCarthy’s committee as a didactic and pugnacious fellow who often fell into verbal fisticuffs,2uncharacteristic posturing, according to Schlesinger, assumed by Robert to display and prove a lack of fear and a willingness to engage in battle, posturing designed to display and prove his toughness; but over time, the maturing and softening Robert formally rejected Low Blow Joe’s philosophy while shape shifting into an archetypal liberal politician and a staunch Democrat from the Kennedy clan.
+After leaving McCarthy’s investigative committee, Robert resumed his role as the Democratic Party’s counsel and authored the minority report condemning McCarthy’s investigation of the army.3

 Similarly, the young Bobby was diffident and shy, slightly withdrawn and expressed concern that he lacked the usual Kennedy masculinity, the usual Kennedy charm and magnetic effect on females; but as he aged, some asserted, he transformed into a womanizing scoundrel just like his older brother.
 What was the main difference between John and Robert’s pursuit of females?
 Robert was much more discreet than John; Robert selected his paramours with considerable care.
 Still, testimony regarding a man who some described as puritanical and sanctimonious, and his propensity to engage in extramarital affairs, has also been conflicting and contradictory.